EmilienKopp/EnumFriendly/README.md

 composer require splitstack/laravel-enum-friendly
 ```

+The package will automatically register its service provider.

 ## Usage

 ### Creating a Friendly Enum

-You can use the `MakeFriendlyEnum` command to create a new friendly enum.
+You can use the `MakeFriendlyEnum` command to create a new friendly enum:

 ```bash
 php artisan split:enum {name} {--type= : string or int, the backed type} {--u|upper : Convert the case name to uppercase} {values*}